This article contains information on everything you need to know about bullying and how to prevent it.

 Schools need to have policies in place.
 Bringing anti-bullying into every part of the curriculum can also go a long way.
 This way, there will be no room for bullying.

 Sometimes, the school should not be blamed categorically, these kids first came from a home before school.
 In other words, whatever character is displayed at school has a root from home.

 Hence, to curb bullying, children should be taught from an early age what affect their behavior and actions have on others.
 This would help them understand other people emotionally.

-The ability to identify the warning signs of bullying in time, can go a long way to help check bullying.
+The ability to identify the warning signs of bullying in time can go a long way to help check for bullying.

-Sometimes, teachers and parents are often busy and insensitive to the behavior of children, but if attention is paid in identifying the warning signs of bullying and probably stopping the small behavior, the chances of becoming a bully would be avoided.
+Sometimes, teachers and parents are often busy and insensitive to the behavior of children but if attention is paid to identifying the warning signs of bullying and probably stopping the small behavior, the chances of becoming a bully would be avoided.